MayerS22/speedoo/README.md

 •**Coroutines:** For efficient and asynchronous operations.

 ## Installation
-Clone the repository:
+1.Clone the repository:
 > git clone   https://github.com/MayerS22/speedoo.git

-Open the project in Android Studio.
+2.Open the project in Android Studio.

-Sync the project with Gradle files.
+3.Sync the project with Gradle files.

-Run the app on an emulator or physical device.
+4.Run the app on an emulator or physical device.